Vice Admiral John W. Miller

 Miller left command of the Naval Strike and Air Warfare Center in October 2011 to serve as the special assistant to the Deputy Chief of Naval Operations for Operations, Plans, and Strategy (N3/N5) in Washington DC before reporting as Commander U.S. Naval Forces Central Command/United States 5th Fleet/Combined Maritime Forces.

 His awards include the Defense Superior Service Medal (2), Legion of Merit (5), Bronze Star, Meritorious Service Medal (3), Strike Flight Air Medal (2), Navy and Marine Corps Commendation Medal (5), Navy and Marine Corps Achievement Medal, and numerous unit and campaign awards.

 Commodore Keith Blount Royal Navy

-Blount has completed a number of staff assignments including three periods in the Ministry of Defence, the most recent of which was a two year appointment as Military Assistant to the Vice Chief of the Defence Staff.
-A graduate of the Advanced Command and Staff Course, he holds a Master of Arts degree in Defence Studies and was appointed Officer of the Most Excellent Order of the British Empire in 2011.
+His staff appointments have included three periods in the Ministry of Defence, the most recent of which was as Military Assistant to the Vice Chief of the Defence Staff.
+He has also served as a member of the Directing Staff on the UK Joint Advanced Command and Staff course.
+Blount holds a Master of Arts degree in Defence Studies and the order of Officer of the Most Excellent Order of the British Empire.

-He is proud to have been appointed United Kingdom Maritime Component Commander and Deputy Commander Combined Maritime Forces from September 2013.
+In September 2013 he returned to command, as the United Kingdom Maritime Component Commander and Deputy Commander Combined Maritime Forces based in Bahrain.